kensanata/emacswiki-light-theme/README.md

 ### About ###

 This CSS has the MIT License.
-Developed by Brian Burns (http://bburns.github.io).